Paulmicha/common-web-tools/README.md

 ## Conventions

 - Sourcing : prefer the shorter notation - single dot, ex: `. cwt/aliases.sh`
+- UPPERCASE / lowercase differenciates global variables from `local` variables (only used in function scopes)
 - Parameters : variables storing values coming from arguments are prefixed with `P_`, ex: `$P_PROJECT_STACK`.
 See `cwt/stack/init.sh`
 - Separator for a single name having multiple words : use underscores `_` in variables, functions, and script names.
 Use dashes `-` in folder names.
 - Dashes `-` in stack names are used to dynamically match env settings "dist" files (models) - 1 dash = 1 dir level, ex: stack name `my_stack_name-3` would trigger lookups in `cwt/env/dist/my-stack-name/app.vars.sh.dist`, `cwt/env/dist/my-stack-name/3/app.vars.sh.dist`, etc. See `cwt/env/README.md`.